Aniket-1295/NetFlixGpt/README.md

 - Regestaring a user First Time(auth setting...)
 - Loged in Sussfully
 - Creates Redux Store with UserSlice
-- add user to the Redux store
+- add user to the Redux store(after login and register)
+- remove user form the redx store (after Logout)